Simple Tricks to Fall Asleep Faster

-Lack of proper sleep in night effects everything in our lives from health, to mood, to safety, to job performance.
-So it is very important to get a good night sleep, blessed are those who have no trouble in sleeping at night.
+Lack of proper sleep at night affects everything in our lives from health to mood, to safety, to job performance.
+So it is very important to get a good night’s sleep, blessed are those who have no trouble sleeping at night.

 Take a warm shower before bed and cool your room

-Warming your body with a hot shower before bed and than stepping into cooler air will prepare your body for nice sleep.
-Shower can also be very relaxing for your tired body.
+Warming your body with a hot shower before bed and then stepping into the cooler air will prepare your body for a nice sleep.
+A shower can also be very relaxing for your tired body.

 Wear socks to bed

-For a rapid sleep onset you need warm feet and hands.
-Warm feet nad hands woden the blood vessels on the surface of the skin,
+For a rapid sleep onset, you need warm feet and hands.
+Warm feet and hands widen the blood vessels on the surface of the skin,

-Turn off all your Electronics and dim you room
+Turn off all your Electronics and dim your room

 Take a warm drink

-Sipping some thing warm and calming will relax you mind and body, just avoid anything which contain caffeine.
-A cup of warm milk before sleeping does wonders you can pair it with reading or writing.
+Sipping something warm and calming will relax your mind and body, just avoid anything which contains caffeine.
+A cup of warm milk before sleeping does wonder you can pair it with reading or writing.

 Eating the right dinner

-Heavy meals may be difficult to digest and indigestion may make it difficult to fall asleep.
+A heavy meal may be difficult to digest and indigestion may make it difficult to fall asleep.
 But don’t go to bed hungry.
 Hunger keeps you awake.
 Eat a light snack shortly before bedtime.
-Snacks like bananas, greek yogurt and hummus will help you sleep better.
+Snacks like bananas, greek yogurt, and hummus will help you sleep better.

 Spicy foods and unhealthy fatty or sugary foods can also lead to fragmented sleep,5 especially when eaten late in the evening.
 Avoid eating close to bedtime, you should have dinner three hours before bed.

 The “4-7-8” breathing exercise